 Loading chart ...

 I found the transparency mode of the Sony LinkBuds Fit to be excellent.
-Some earbuds will do a poor job of picking up your voice, and thereby destroy any illusion that you’re not wearing earbuds.
-However, the Sony LinkBuds Fit does a decent job of this, and it’s not as annoying or difficult to hold conversations like you normally would.
+Some earbuds will do a poor job of picking up your voice and thereby destroy any illusion that you’re not wearing earbuds.
+However, the Sony LinkBuds Fit does a decent job of this, and it’s not as annoying or difficult to hold conversations as you normally would.
 A+, Sony.
 Top shelf.

 How do the Sony LinkBuds Fit sound?

-The Sony LinkBuds Fit sound pretty good for most, though there are a couple areas that might not be to everyone’s taste.
+The Sony LinkBuds Fit sounds pretty good for most, though there are a couple of areas that might not be to everyone’s taste.

 Multi-Dimensional Audio Quality Scores (MDAQS)